ParallelAgile/CodeBot/codebot-reference/magic-draw.md

 # MagicDraw Support

-Our recommended UML modeling system for CodeBot is Enterprise Architect (EA) from Sparx.
-However, if you're unable to use EA, CodeBot also provides support for alternative modeling tools such as [MagicDraw](https://www.3ds.com/products-services/catia/products/no-magic/) (MD).
+Most of the UML modeling and wireframing examples in this guide are based on Enterprise Architect (EA) from Sparx.
+However, CodeBot also provides first-class support for [MagicDraw](https://www.3ds.com/products-services/catia/products/no-magic/) (MD), with support for more modeling and UX design frameworks planned.

+The guide is mostly the same regardless of which modeling tool you're using.
+However, inevitably there are a few differences.

 This page provides UML modeling documentation for generating full-stack applications with MagicDraw.
 Also refer to our "Hello CodeBot (MD edition)" project for example model setup and use.